-Stockspot recognises that the most important investment decision is choosing how much to put in each asset class, rather than trying to pick winners within an asset class.
-As a general rule, more asset classes in your portfolio will reduce the amount of risk you need to take to achieve higher returns.
+Stockspot recognises that the most important investment decision is choosing how much to put in each asset class, rather than trying to pick winners within an asset.
+As a general rule, diversifying into more assets in your portfolio will reduce the amount of risk you need to take to achieve higher returns.

 |Australian shares||The top 300 listed companies on the ASX including Telstra and BHP.|